learning-zone/azure-basics/README.md

 #### Q. How would you implement governance for workloads in Azure post-migration?
 #### Q. What role do resource groups, management groups, and tags play in managing migrated workloads?
 #### Q. How would you automate resource provisioning and configuration in Azure?
+#### Q. What is Azure Migrate, and what are its main features?
+#### Q. Can you describe the process of migrating on-premises workloads to Azure?
+#### Q. What are some common challenges faced during cloud migration, and how would you address them?
+#### Q. How do you assess and prioritize applications for migration to Azure?
+#### Q. What tools does Azure offer for migrating databases to the cloud?
+#### Q. Can you explain the difference between rehosting, refactoring, rearchitecting, and rebuilding in the context of cloud migration?
+#### Q. What is the role of Azure Site Recovery in disaster recovery and migration?
+#### Q. How would you ensure data consistency and integrity during a migration?
+#### Q. What are some strategies for minimizing downtime during migration?
+#### Q. How do you handle network connectivity and security during the migration process?
+#### Q. What is Azure Database Migration Service, and how does it facilitate database migration?
+#### Q. How do you migrate VMs from on-premises to Azure using Azure Migrate?
+#### Q. Can you explain the process of migrating a large-scale application to Azure?
+#### Q. What are some best practices for testing and validating applications after migration?
+#### Q. How do you manage and monitor workloads post-migration in Azure?
+#### Q. What is the role of Azure ExpressRoute in migration scenarios?
+#### Q. How would you handle application dependencies during migration?
+#### Q. What are some key considerations for data migration in terms of latency and throughput?
+#### Q. Can you explain the concept of a hybrid cloud and how it relates to migration?
+#### Q. How do you ensure compliance and security during the migration process?

 <div align="right">
     <b><a href="#">↥ back to top</a></b>